-Our opening concert is just over three months away, and I want to invite you to enjoy our season of extraordinary music in the wonderful city of Longmont.
+Our opening concert is coming up on October 7, and I want to invite you to enjoy our season of extraordinary music in the wonderful city of Longmont.

 I am certain that you will find our 2017-18 season to be one that you will remember for its excitement, diversity, and compelling musical narratives for years to come.